crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

         }
 }
 ```
 The example above overloads the constructor with a couple of different options.
-Furthermore you can see in the second constructor there was an ambigious use of m_Value and n_Value between the named constructor parameters and the class members.
-To fix that, we use a this-> as a pointer to the class that helps the compiler know which value we are referring to.
+Furthermore, you can see in the second constructor there was an ambiguous use of m_Value and n_Value between the named constructor parameters and the class members.
+To fix that, we use this-> as a pointer to the class that helps the compiler know which value we are referring to.
 One issue with the code above is it will no longer automatically build a default constructor for us.
-Attempting to set an Integer i1; will result in a comiler error, even though all the member values should default to zero and work fine.
+Attempting to set an Integer i1; will result in a compiler error, even though all the member values should default to zero and work fine.
 To fix this, we can tell the compiler to build the default constructor
 ```C++
 class Integer {
         int m_Value{0};